KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

    }
    ```

 1. Copy and paste the following JavaScript code into your _script.js_ file.
+You'll find this file in the _js_ folder in your file tree.

    {% codeblock copy %}script.js{% codeblock %}